 NORAD Tracks Santa

-Though the program began due to a misdialed number, NORAD Tracks Santa has flourished and is recognized as one of the Department of Defense's largest community outreach programs.
+In fact, what started because of a typo has flourished and is recognized as one of the Department of Defense's largest community outreach programs.

-Each year, the NORAD Tracks Santa Web Site receives nearly fifteen million unique visitors from more than 200 countries and territories around the world.
-Volunteers receive more than 130,000 calls to the NORAD Tracks Santa hotline from children around the globe.
+Each year, the NORAD Tracks Santa Web Site receives several million unique visitors from more than 200 countries and territories around the world.
+Volunteers typically answer more than 130,000 calls to the NORAD Tracks Santa hotline from children across the globe.